director of Operations

-A native of Indian River, Tammi earned her Bachelor of Arts in Business and Communications from Saginaw Valley State University in 1993.
-Tammi joined the Industrial Arts Institute team in May of 2014 and brings a variety of Management and Student Services skills to her current role with her 15+ years of experience in Economic and Workforce Development.
+A native of Indian River, Tammi earned her Bachelor degree in Business and Communications from Saginaw Valley State University in 1993.
+Tammi joined the Industrial Arts Institute team in May of 2014 and brings a variety of management and student services skills to her current role with her 15+ years of experience in economic and workforce development.

 Marketing Coordinator & Office Manager

 Stephanie is a former Detroiter who only recently made northeast Michigan her home.
 Now that she’s here, she’s tapping into her passion for education and the trades to help IAI build awareness and recruit students interested in building a better future for themselves.

 In her spare time, she likes to leverage her 30+ years of corporate and Fortune 500 experience to optimize the productivity of a husband and two dogs.